David-Desmaisons/Vue.Isotope/README.md

 #### Events
 `filter`, `sort`, `layout`<br>
-Send when filter, sort and layout respectivelly are called on the isotope element with the corresponding `String` parameter.
+Send when filter, sort and layout respectively are called on the isotope element with the corresponding `String` parameter.

 `shuffle`<br>
 Send when shuffle is called on the isotope element.